simonberner/github-repowatcher-widget/README.md

 ---

 ## Functionality
-A medium sized Widget that gets a GitHub repository and displays the following infos:
+A medium and large sized Widget that gets a GitHub repository and displays the following infos:
 - Owner avatar image
 - Repository name
 - Days since last pushes